-Epistemic markers are inherently vague and context-sensitive, yet they often substitute for precise numerical probabilities in practice.
+\paragraph{Motivation.} Epistemic markers are inherently vague and context-sensitive~\citep{Liu2025markersinconf, Bergqvist+2015+123+141}, yet they often substitute for precise numerical probabilities in practice~\citep{Belem2024perceptions, zhou2023navigatinggreyareaexpressions, hu2025definedecisionmakinganalogicalreasoning}.
 For LLMs, the ability to interpret epistemic markers consistently and meaningfully is critical if they are used as decision-support tools.
-However, there is little empirical understanding of how LLMs map epistemic markers to numerical probabilities, and whether this mapping is coherent across different models or aligned with human intuition.

-To address this issue, we design a controlled lottery experiment in an economic decision-making context.
+\paragraph{Experimental setup.} To empirically examine how LLMs interpret these markers, and whether their interpretations are coherent and aligned with human intuition, we design a controlled lottery experiment in an economic decision-making context.
 Each trial presents the model with a choice between two options.
-For option K, there is a fixed probability $p$\% of winning \$100, while $p$ traverses all values in $probs = [5, 15, 25, 35, 45, 55, 65, 75, 85, 95]$.
-For option U, there is an unknown possibility of winning \$100 which is defined by the different markers.
-We select 14 commonly used markers from previous work in~\citet{Belem2024perceptions}, and present them in Table \ref{marker}.
+For option K, there is a fixed probability $p$\% of winning \$$M$, while $p$ ranges over all values in set $probs$ (see Appendix \ref{app:hyperparameters}).
+For option U, there is an unknown probability of winning \$$M$ which is defined by the different markers.
+For the usage of epistemic markers, We manually select 14 markers commonly used in prior work~\citep{Belem2024perceptions} to ensure that they are suitable for this context (see Table~\ref{marker}).

-For each marker, we record the number of times the model selects option K, denoted as $\text{NUM}K$.
-The key idea is: when $\text{NUM}K$ reaches \textbf{50\% of the total trials} for a given probability $p$, the model considers the two options equally attractive.
-We define the mapping probability $p_{mapping}$ for that marker as the value of $p$ at which this occurs:

-Since $p$ is sampled at discrete points, the exact 50\% point may fall between two sampled probabilities.
-To estimate $p_{\text{mapping}}$, we perform \textbf{linear interpolation} between the two nearest points.
-Let $n_0 = 0.5 \cdot sample\_number$ be the target count corresponding to 50\% selection of option K, $(p_x, cnt_x)$ be the probability-count pair just \textbf{below} $n_0$, and $(p_y, cnt_y)$ be the pair just \textbf{above} $n_0$.
+\paragraph{Probability interpolation.} For each marker, we record the number of times the model selects option K, denoted as $\text{NUM}_K$.
+The key assumption is that when $\text{NUM}_K$ reaches half of the total trials (i.e., an implied probability $p_0=0.5$), the model considers the two options equally attractive.
+We define the inferred probability mapping, $p_{\text{mapping}}$, for that marker as the value of $p$ where this equilibrium occurs.
+Since $p$ is sampled at discrete points, the exact $p_0$ point may fall between two sampled probabilities.
+To estimate $p_{\text{mapping}}$, we perform linear interpolation between the two nearest points.
+Let $n_0$ be the target count (i.e., $50\%$ of the sample size).
+Let $(p_x, \text{cnt}_x)$ and $(p_y, \text{cnt}_y)$ be the probability-count pairs immediately below and above $n_0$, respectively.
 As illustrated in Figure \ref{fig:mapping_fig}, by the slope formula

 we solve for $p_{mapping}$: